epiforecasts/socialmixr/cran-comments.md

 ## Test environments
-* local macOS install (10.13.6), R 3.5.1
+* local macOS install (10.13.6), R 3.5.2
-* local linux install (Ubuntu 16.04), R 3.5.1
+* local linux install (Ubuntu 16.04), R 3.5.2
 * Ubuntu (Trusty) on travis-ci

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was a note about a potential mis-spelling in the DESCRIPTION (an author name, which is spelled correctly, and "et al.").
+There was a NOTE about two examples taking > 5s.
+These have been wrapped in "\dontrun".

 ## Downstream dependencies
 0 packages with problems.